X-XENDROME-X/X-XENDROME-X/README.md

 <h2 align="center">🚀 Computer Science Student @ Arizona State University 🎓</h2>

-<h2 align="center"></h2> 💬 About Me :- I am a passionate Computer Science student currently pursuing my education at Arizona State University (ASU).
+<h2 align="center"> 💬 About Me </h2>
+<h2 align="center"> I am a passionate Computer Science student currently pursuing my education at Arizona State University (ASU).
 I am deeply enthusiastic about all things tech and always eager to explore the vast world of programming and software development.
 My GitHub repository is a reflection of my learning journey, where I enjoy working on various projects and collaborating with fellow developers </h2>

 <p align="center">
   <samp>